webtoknow/fx-trading-app/Week_05/Exercise/README.md

 ### User service

-Let's focus now on the service.
-We want to send the user details through HTTP request to the server.
+Now, let's focus on creating the service to send user details via an HTTP request to the server.

-First, let's make a new folder into *Week_05/Exercise/Code/ui/src/app* named *services*.
-It will contain all required services for our functionalities.
+Start by creating a new folder in *Week_05/Exercise/Code/ui/src/app* named **services**, which will hold all the services required for different functionalities.

-Our first service will be *user.service.ts*:
+Our first service will be in a file called `user.service.ts`:

 ```JavaScript
 import { Injectable } from '@angular/core';